stephaneVercouillieBMID/slate/source/workingVersion.html.md

  Before your application can use **itsme®** for user login, you must set up a project to obtain OIDC credentials, set redirect URIs for your services, and customise the branding information that your users see on the **itsme®** user-consent screen.

  ## Customize the user consent screen
-Consent is used to allow an end user to grant a client access to resources.
+Consent is used to allow an end user to grant a client access to resources and consent screen  describes the information that the user is releasing and the terms that apply.

  SP provides

  - Partner name, description and localized labels